María Lara Martínez

 Without justifying the unjustifiable, María Lara denies certain arguments of the Black Legend.
 In contrast, the Historian states that Spain was the only nation that was able to stop the witch-hunt during the XVIIth century.
 And the Hispanic World did it through the application of reason and the covenant of silence.

 María Lara and Laura Lara (las Hermanas Lara) won the Algaba Award (2015) with their book, Ignatius and the Society: From the Castle to the Mission, where they explain, in narrative form, the annals of the Jesuits: from Loyola, their founder, to Pope Francis.
 The Lara Sisters combines scientific research on History with the diffusion of the Humanities through their own spaces on radio and television.
 They have written Breviary of History of Spain, Princesses in Jeans.
-History, meaning and validity of the monarchy and The Yellow Horses.
-Diseases no one saw coming, among other historical books.
-Laura and María Lara are Television Academy Scholars and Ambassadors of the Spanish Army.
+History, meaning and validity of the monarchy, The Yellow Horses.
+Diseases no one saw coming, Lies of the History of Spain and Isabel Zendal, among other historical books.